shrrynsh/BYOP-25-HireSense/README.md

 ## 🎮 Notes
 - The embeddings are generated using a **T5 model**. ✨
 - Ensure that the pretrained model paths for `resume_ner_model_pickle.pkl` and `jd_ner_model_pickle.pkl` are correctly specified.
-- Use the provided **training data** to test the model's functionality. 📚
+- Use the provided **testing data** to test the model's functionality. 📚

 ---